Medicare Part D prescription drug plans provide insurance coverage for out-patient prescription drugs.

 Please note that the Initial Coverage Limit is not

 measured by what you have spent on medications.
 Instead, the ICL is the total retail value of your prescription drug purchases.
 So, the ICL is the amount that you pay for your prescriptions plus what your Medicare Part D plan is paying.
-The 2021 ICL is $4,130 (and $4,430 in 2022
+The 2022

 (3) The Coverage Gap or Donut Hole